+The Market Risk component of the Solvency Capital Requirement (SCR) accounted for 49% of the Total SCR (before allowance for diversification) as at 31.12.2024.
 The company is exposed to currency risk via the sensitivity of the value of assets, liabilities and financial instruments to changes in the level in, or volatility of currency exchange rates.
 The vast majority of unit linked investments are invested in funds whose underlying assets denominated in Euro.
 For a portion of the policyholder portfolio, non-Euro denominated currency exposure exists.
-This is primarily to GBP and USD.
+This is primarily to USD and GBP.
 As such a depreciation of foreign currencies relative to the Euro will lead to a reduction in the value of these assets held.
 There is also minor exposure in the Shareholder portfolio where a residual amount of assets may be held for short periods of time for the purpose of structuring new products or dealing with redemptions from the Policyholder portfolio.

-Monitoring and controlling of market risks is conducted via various methods including:
+Monitoring, controlling and mitigating market risks is conducted via various methods including:

-- Regular monitoring of market risk, which, together with the results of regular profitability analyses, could trigger consideration of changes to product design or pricing. - Maintenance of a company Risk Register which is assessed on a regular basis and monitored via the risk framework process - The ORSA includes stress and scenario testing which is used to assess market risks under stressed conditions. - Monitoring of the FX exposure of the underlying funds is conducted by the Asset Manager

-- For interest rate, treasury assets are restricted to a mix of high-quality short duration fixed income securities, and structured products generally have a maximum duration of less than 5 years and are designed to be held to maturity - Currency, interest rate and credit risk in treasury assets are controlled via the Credit Risk policy which dictates the investible universe of permitted instruments
+- Regular monitoring of market risk, which, together with the results of regular profitability analyses, could trigger consideration of changes to product design or pricing. - Maintenance of a company Risk Register and associated Key Risk Indicators which are assessed on a regular basis and monitored via the risk framework process. - The ORSA includes stress and scenario testing which is used to assess market risks under stressed conditions. - Monitoring of the FX exposure of the underlying funds is conducted by the Asset Manager. - For interest rate, treasury assets are restricted to a mix of high-quality short duration fixed income securities, and structured products generally have a maximum duration of less than 5 years and are designed to be held to maturity. - Currency, interest rate and credit risk in treasury assets are controlled via the Credit Risk policy which dictates the investible universe of permitted instruments.